 Trendy Recipes with Soya Chunks

-- Soya Chunks Curry: A classic in Indian homes, soya chunk curry is made by simmering the rehydrated chunks in a rich, spiced tomato gravy.
+- Soya Chunks Curry: Indian homes often prepare a classic soya chunk curry by simmering rehydrated chunks in a rich, spiced tomato gravy.
 Add ginger, garlic, and garam masala for depth of flavour, and pair it with rice or roti for a fulfilling meal.

 - Soya Chunk Stir-Fry: For a quick, healthy meal, sauté soya chunks with bell peppers, onions, and carrots in a soy sauce-based dressing.
 Add sesame seeds and a dash of chili flakes for extra flavour.
 Serve it over noodles or rice for a complete meal.